SourceDEFUN/Engine/ReadMe.md

 Read more info about SourceDEFUN, why it was created, and features here: [SourceDEFUN's project](https://github.com/orgs/SourceDEFUN/projects/2?pane=info).
 Project also contains timeline and Secton's implementation logs if you're interested in history of SourceDEFUN.

 ## Announcement: Wanted!~
 Contributors who have an Apple device with macOS installed to maintain future macOS builds.
-Windows users should get maintenance from me, but it's wouldn't be as frequent.
+Windows users should get maintenance from me, but it wouldn't be as frequent.
 I'm also planning to maintain \*BSD platforms.

+> [!NOTE]
-It is not my intention to break platforms support.
+> It is not my intention to break platforms support.
 I also would never buy an Apple device in my life, because i feel very comfortable on Linux 😊.

 -------------------------------------------